actano/hubot/bot/scripts/owner/README.md

 2. Check owner of feature over commit history
 3. Give owner notification, if it's topic is modified
 4. Show modifier, if code is owned and show owners the modifications
+5. Make direct channels out of owner list for direct chat at make it important for responsible